People Who Care

 Dr. McCormick has been in family medicine private practice in West Monroe, LA for 18 years treating a variety of general medical illnesses and addiction-related medical issues.
 He has experience in preventative health maintenance, geriatrics, hypertension, diabetes, nutrition, and addiction medicine.

-Daphne Beene, FNP-C
+Daphne Beene, MSN, APRN, FNP-C

 Nurse Practitioner